antonlarin/toy-sw-renderer/IDEAS.md

 TODOs:
 - Work out the `swrender` crate API to balance generality with ease of use in example binaries
+- Abstract away the dependency on TGA images: make `renderer` module functions draw to abstract framebuffer

 Possible extensions beyond the course material:
 - Render to some window in real-time rather than to an image file